neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 ### Note your public IP address

-Record the public IP address of your Cloud SQL Postgres instance.
+Record the public IP address of your AlloyDB Postgres instance.
 You'll need this value later when you set up a subscription from your Neon database.
-You can find the public IP address on your Cloud SQL instance's **Overview** page.
+You can find the public IP address on your AlloyDB instance's **Overview** page.

 ![Clould SQL public IP address](/docs/guides/cloud_sql_public_ip.png)

 ### Create a Postgres role for replication

-It is recommended that you create a dedicated Postgres role for replicating data from your Cloud SQL Postgres instance.
+It is recommended that you create a dedicated Postgres role for replicating data from your AlloyDB Postgres instance.
 The role must have the `REPLICATION` privilege.
-On your Cloud SQL Postgres instance, login in as your `postgres` user or an administrative user you use to create roles and run the following command to create a replication role.
+On your AlloyDB Postgres instance, login in as your `postgres` user or an administrative user you use to create roles and run the following command to create a replication role.
 You can replace the name `REPLICATION_USER` with whatever role name you want to use.

 ```sql shouldWrap
 CREATE USER REPLICATION_USER WITH REPLICATION IN ROLE cloudsqlsuperuser LOGIN PASSWORD 'REPLICATION_USER_PASSWORD';